Cephalotaxus harringtonii

-Cephalotaxus harringtonii, commonly known as Korean plum yew, Japanese plum-yew, Harrington's cephalotaxus, or cowtail pine, is a species of coniferous shrub or small tree in the family Taxaceae.
+Cephalotaxus harringtonii, commonly known as Korean plum yew, Japanese plum-yew, Harrington's cephalotaxus, or cowtail pine, is a species of coniferous shrub or small tree in the family Cephalotaxaceae.
 It is native to East Asia, but is occasionally utilised in western gardens and several cultivars exist for these purposes.
 Japanese plum yew (Korean plum yew) has been in cultivation in Europe since 1829, and many modern horticulturists are familiar with this species, named in honour of Charles Stanhope, 4th Earl of Harrington, one of the first to grow the plant in a European garden, at Elvaston.

 Description

 New shoots of C. harringtonii remain green for three years after forming and have ribs at the leaf bases.
 The buds are green in colour, globular in shape and very small at only 1 mm in length.
 There is one rank of leaves present on either side of the shoot, and these rise up above it and curve slightly inwards, forming a narrow V-shape somewhat akin to a dove's wings.
 The ranks are often vertical, but can be more flattened in shaded parts.
 The leaves are broadly linear in shape and measure about 5 cm long by 0.3 cm wide.
 They are abruptly pointed at the apex, leathery in texture and a bright matte yellowish-green on the upper-surface.
 The abaxial surface, or underside of the leaves, shows two broad, pale to silvery stomatal bands.

-The species is dioecious and the male plants are typically densely covered with pairs of flowers that are pale cream in colour, though they become brown with time, and globular in shape.
+The species is dioecious and the male plants are typically densely covered with pairs of cones that are pale cream in colour, though they become brown with time, and globular in shape.
 They are borne on 2 to 4 mm stalks beneath each pair of leaves.
 Pollen is released from March until May.
-The female individuals have two pairs of knob-like globose flowers that appear on curved stalks at the bases of the shoots.
-The fruit is obovoid in shape and measures 2.5 cm long by 1.5 cm wide.
-They are a smooth and pale green ín colour with dark green stipes, though when ripe they turn brown.
+The female individuals have two pairs of knob-like globose cones that appear on curved stalks at the bases of the shoots.
+The mature cone is obovoid in shape and measures 2.5 cm long by 1.5 cm wide.
+They are a smooth and pale green in colour with dark green stipes, though when ripe they turn brown.

-In South Korea, flowers on both male and female trees appear from March to May.
+In South Korea, cones on both male and female trees appear from March to May.